zulip/zulip-gci/README.md

 students.
 You can do this in two ways:
 * Answer questions in any of the streams
-* Help people during code review, so that by the time a mentor looks at the pull request, they've had enough feedback to make their PR clean enough to approve.
+* Help people during code review, so that by the time a mentor looks at the pull request, your fellow student has enough feedback to make their PR clean enough to approve.

 Please be kind in all of your interactions, and adhere to our [community code of conduct](https://zulip.readthedocs.io/en/latest/code-of-conduct.html).